One of the best ways to take care of your unborn baby is to take good care of yourself. Here are some resources that may help.

 Domestic abuse support

 Domestic abuse is the most common cause of injury to women whether or not they are pregnant.
 More frequent abuse during pregnancy leads to higher rates of miscarriage and other problems.
-If you think you are a victim of domestic abuse, talk to your care provider.
-You may also call a Gundersen domestic abuse counselor at (608) 775-5950.
+If you think you are a victim of domestic abuse, talk to your provider.
+You can also call omen who are victims of domestic abuse.
+Talk to your care provider or a domestic abuse counselor at (608) 775-6803.
 This staff member can help you make a plan to protect yourself or will simply listen to your concerns if that is your wish.

 Learn more about our domestic abuse support program.